BackupTheBerlios/hjb-svn/trunk/docs/rst/supported-commands/create-producer.rst

 * returns the URI of the created connection.

-See [JMSSpec]_ for further information on creating JMS Producers, particularly about the meaning of the various optional arguments to the command.
+Consult [JMSSpec]_ for further information on creating JMS Producers, particularly about the meaning of the various optional arguments to the command.